HaoYu2024/Covid_ARIMA_Forcast/README.md

-iturn0image0turn0image1turn0image2turn0image4# Time Series Forecasting with ARIMA
+Time Series Forecasting with ARIMA

 This project demonstrates how to perform time series forecasting using the ARIMA (AutoRegressive Integrated Moving Average) model in Python.
 The dataset utilized contains historical case counts over time, and the goal is to predict future case numbers based on past trends.